 Delicious & Colorful Veggie Add-Ins

-I also added just a couple of drops of lemon juice to give my salad a little citrus kick.
+I also added a couple of drops of lemon juice to give my salad a little citrus kick.
 But these are all only additions I made to suit our tastes.
-In my opinion this is a winner either way!
+In my opinion this pasta salad is a winner either way!

 Cold Pasta Salad Made FAST With Herb-Bombs